aergoio/litetree/README.md

 ## Performance

-LiteTree is more than **TWICE AS FAST** than normal SQLite on Linux!!!
+LiteTree is more than **TWICE AS FAST** than normal SQLite on Linux and MacOSX!!!

 Here are the some results: